Zeretsu/ComplexityAI/README.md

 ## Why Complexity Matters
 - Functions with complexity > 10 are 2x more likely to contain bugs
-- Used by teams at Google, Microsoft, etc for code reviews
+- Used by teams etc for code reviews
 - Industry standard: keep complexity under 10

 ## Tech Stack